Hurt by a Yokahoma Tire

 Types Of Compensation For Defective Yokohama Tires

-Even if your Yokohama tires weren’t in a published recall, if the tires were defective or caused an accident, you can still pursue damage reimbursement.
-Product liability cases are quite similar to standard personal injuries, however, there are other parties that are involved.
+Even if your tires weren’t in a published recall, if the Yokohama tires caused an accident, you can still pursue a claim.
+Product liability cases are quite similar to standard personal injury matters.
+But there are other parties that are involved.

 When considering compensation, much of the eligibility for recovery can include: